 The traffic light optimization reduces congestion on Highway A.

+The smart city gets always the best possible connectivity services matching its needs.

 The 6G AI agent logs the request, response, along with any additional contextual meta data for future reference (e.g. memorization capability of AI agent) and continuous improvement of the agent’s underlying LLM.